Chavín culture: Practices and ceremonies

 Important aspects of Chavín ritual activity and practice have been discovered to be processions, offerings of different materials (exotic and valuable), and the use of water.
 One of these offerings can be connected to the smashed pieces of obsidian found along with fragments of mirror.
 Other ceremonial acts for the Chavín included the smashing of pots and ceremonies surrounding the use of fire, held within certain areas of the Chavín site as a part of their ritual.
-Artifacts in the temples relay the ritual practice of offerings.
+Artefacts in the temples relay the ritual practice of offerings.
 Ceramics, for example, were believed to be offerings brought by the pilgrims.
-Another artifact was a conch shell, used as a trumpet.
+Another artefact was a conch shell, used as a trumpet.
 Art suggests that processions were essential to disclosing that processions were an important part of Chavín ritual.
 Other ritual practices were produced by the shamans, such as divination, celestial observations, calendar calculations, health, and healing.

 One other ritualistic element included the use of psychotropic drugs through mescaline containing cacti.
 The cacti provided a psychedelic drug that caused a lot of sensory overloads.
 It has been displayed in art, specifically ashlar blocks with costumed figures in procession carrying the cacti.
 Ritual evidence in the architectural remains shows that there was paraphernalia for grinding and ingesting snuff.
 Artistic evidence shows that certain drawings were done by shamans whilst under the influence of the psychedelic drugs.

 Music also played a role in Chavín ritual.
 Strombus shell trumpets were found at Chavín sites.
 Trumpets were stored underground and it is believed that they were used by ritual practitioners, who would use them and play in procession through the underground galleries.